 There is no need to move out and empty your room for the Christmas and Easter holidays.
 Although, if you are going home for the holidays it makes sense to take any valuables with you.

-This year moving out day for most students is 2 July (or 16 July for Flamsteed Court residents).
+This year moving out day for most students is 30 June or 14 July for Flamsteed Court residents.
 Please vacate your room by 10am.

 What if I can't pay my rent?

 We understand there can be times when juggling your budget can leave you with money issues.
-It’s perfectly normal to have money issues from time to time- just don’t ignore things and face them head on.
-Click here for more information on who to speak to.
+It’s perfectly normal to have money issues from time to time.
+Just don’t ignore things - face them head on.
+More information on who to speak to

 What happens if I lose my keys?